- Data Utilization

 Furthermore, the foundation of this system is the collection and analysis of data.

-Leads (prospective customers) face business challenges.
+Leads (prospective customers) face various business challenges.

 So, how do excellent sales representatives derive this context?